Closed-Cell Foam Between Studs Is a Waste

 Energy Nerd: What really matters is the R-value of the whole wall, not just that of the insulation.

 To understand why, we need to start by understanding the “trimmability” of cured foam.
 Closed-cell foam is so dense that it is difficult to trim.
-To avoid having to trim closed-cell foam in a 2×4 wall, for example, the installer will usually stop at a maximum depth of about 3 in., instead of 3-1⁄2 in., leaving the typically bumpy surface of cured foam and about a 1⁄2-in. gap to the back of the drywall.
+To avoid having to trim closed-cell foam in a 2×4 wall, the installer will usually stop at a maximum depth of about 3 in., instead of the full 3-1⁄2 in. depth of the stud cavity.
+This leaves the typically bumpy surface of cured foam and about a 1⁄2-in. gap to the back of the drywall.
 Open-cell spray foam isn’t as dense, so it’s easy to trim.
 Installers of open-cell spray foam will fill a 3-1⁄2-in.-deep cavity completely, allowing the foam to expand until it is proud of the studs.
 Once cured, the soft foam is easily trimmed flush with the studs.

 To calculate the whole-wall R-value of a wall, we have to divide it into areas, each with distinct R-values.
 For example, a 2×4 wall without any windows can be divided into two areas: insulated stud bays and wood framing.
 A typical wood-framed wall has a “framing factor” of 25%.
 That means that about 25% of the wall area consists of studs, plates, and headers.
 The remaining 75% of the wall consists of either stud bays filled with insulation or openings for windows or doors.